Historic Tours of England

 • After breakfast we head to Warwick Castle, the seat of the Earls of Warwick and especially Neville - The Kingmaker!

 • Activities galore at Warwick Castle including: displays of archery, jousting, falconry, and perhaps a medieval trebuchet (catapult).
-There is also a tour of the Medieval Dungeon brought to you by Merlin Entertainment.
+There is also an option for us to see the Medieval Dungeon Experience brought to you by Merlin Entertainment, the same group that host the London Dungeon Experience.

 • Visit the late Victorian rooms 'upstairs' where the elite of England's society carried on including Daisy Warwick and Edward VII.